Society Against Violence in Education: Awareness - Encouraging healthy interactions and friendly campuses

 They spread the awareness against ragging and provide support to the victims.
 They also promote healthy and humane modes of interactions between the seniors and the juniors.
 They promote anti-ragging campus units, involving students, class and faculty members.

 SAVE has been arranging awareness events, mainly in educational institutions in different parts of India, involving students, faculty members and other stakeholders.
 Such events serve to empower and encourage the freshers (potential victims) as well as to promote healthy modes of interactions.
 The events are used to guide institutional authorities, if required, on effectively implementing anti ragging measures in the campus.
 Faculties and students have admired such events to be very useful for the cause.

 SAVE has arranged events in different parts of the country, for example : Kolkata, Delhi, Mumbai, Chennai, Kanpur, Varanasi, Ajmer, Hyderabad, Dehradun, Surat, Pune, Haldia, Durgapur, Howrah, etc.

-SAVE has been at the forefront of the fight against ragging in educational institutions across India.
-Recently, the organization has intensified its efforts, focusing on raising awareness and providing support to students in some of the country's most prestigious institutions.

-SAVE conducted an extensive awareness program at the Indian Institute of Technology (IIT) Jammu, one of the premier engineering institutions in India.
-The program included workshops, seminars, and interactive sessions aimed at educating students about the detrimental effects of ragging.

-SAVE extended its activities to one of India's oldest and most renowned universities, Jamia Millia Islamia.

-Recognizing the need to address ragging at the school level, SAVE recently organized a seminar at the Rashtriya Military School in Dhaulpur.
-The seminar was designed to educate younger students about the harmful effects of ragging and the importance of mutual respect and camaraderie.

 SAVE has sent thousands of communications to colleges as well.